Narahari-Iyengar/N-link-Pendulum/README.md

 FILE DESCRIPTIONS:
 1. **nlinkpend_MAIN.m**

         Main file that is executed.
-Run the file and follow the instructons that appear in the command window.
+Run the file and follow instructions that appear in the command window.
 2. **nlinkpend_Euler_derivation.m**

         Contains the equations of motion derived using Euler's method